Replicable-MARL/MARLlib/README.md

 This picture is in image/code-ENVS.png.png

-### Part V. Contribute New Environment
+## Contribute

-MARLlib is designed to be friendly to incorporate new environment.
-Besides the ten we already implemented, we support nearly all kinds of MARL environments.
+MARLlib is friendly to incorporating a new environment.
+Besides the ten we already implemented, we support almost all kinds of MARL environments.
-Before the contribution, you need to know:
+Before contributing new environment, you must know:

-Things you have to do:
+Things you ought to cover:

 - provide a new environment interface python file, follow the style of [MARLlib/envs/base_env](https://github.com/Replicable-MARL/MARLlib/tree/main/envs/base_env)
 - provide a corresponding config yaml file, follow the style of [MARLlib/envs/base_env/config](https://github.com/Replicable-MARL/MARLlib/tree/main/envs/base_env/config)
 - provide a corresponding instruction readme file, follow the style of [MARLlib/envs/base_env/install](https://github.com/Replicable-MARL/MARLlib/tree/main/envs/base_env/install)

-Things you do not have to do:
+Things not essential:

-- modify the MARLlib data processing pipeline
+- change the MARLlib data processing pipeline
-- provide a unique runner or controller
+- provide a unique runner or controller specific to the environment
-- worry about the data logging
+- concern about the data logging

-As the ten environments we already included  have covered such a great diversity in action space,  observation space, agent-env interact style, task mode, additional information like action mask, etc.
+The ten environments we already contained have covered great diversity in action space,  observation space, agent-env interaction style, task mode, additional information like action mask, etc.
-The best practice to incorporate your own environment is find an existing similar one and provide a same interface.
+The best practice to incorporate your environment is to find an existing similar one and provide the same interface.

 ### Part VI.
 Bug Shooting